appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/roles.md

     alt="Click the Add role button to create a custom role" caption="Click the Add role button to create a custom role" />

+### Scopes

+Custom roles in Appsmith can have the following primary scopes, each based on the way permissions are assigned to the role:

+- **Instance level** - This scope is suitable if you need a role capable of handling instance maintenance, group and role creation tasks.
+It's recommended to exercise caution when granting the instance level permissions to individuals on your team.
+This permission grants them the ability to potentially take over any sensitive app, datasource, or other resources with ease.

+- **Workspace level** - This scope is suitable for assigning permissions to manage the workspace and its resources.

+- **Application level** - This scope is suitable for assigning permissions to manage the application and its resources.